DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_intro.md

 has on self-presentation practices in Portuguese online dating profiles.
 This research highlights how gender roles influence self-presentation constructions within the Portuguese dating context.
 Dating practices reveal that dating sites serve as a door to other regions.
-Cuba’s Internet access is one of the lowest in Latin America, inhibiting private use of the World Wide Web.
+Cuba's Internet access is one of the lowest in Latin America, inhibiting private use of the World Wide Web.
 Pino uses online dating profiles in conjunction with interviews, analyzing the dating practices of singles